 Be kind to yourself.

 Being kind to yourself is essential when developing self-discipline.
 When you mess up, forgive yourself—nobody’s perfect.
-It’s important to see problems as a learning opportunity instead of failures.
+It’s important to see problems as learning opportunities instead of failures.

 If your inner dialogue is harsh or critical, consider softening it by using words like “maybe” and “possibly,” rather than absolutes such as “always” or “never.”

-Lastly (and perhaps most importantly), make sure that you take care of your physical and emotional health.
-Try not to overload yourself with too many commitments so that you can have time for healthy sleep habits, exercise, and balanced meals (self-care is an art form!).
+Make sure that you take care of your physical and emotional health.
+Try not to overload yourself with too many commitments so that you can have time for healthy sleep habits, exercise, and balanced meals.

 Set attainable goals.